 BSR and the Commonwealth

-Many Canadians have enriched the community of the BSR, including the following:
+Many Canadians have enriched the community of the BSR, including:

 Laura Banducci (Rome Scholar 2011-12)